For Life: A Tool to Measure Corporate Social Responsibility

 Hand holding raw cacao bean

-To maintain our certification, we commit to onsite surveillance and renewal evaluations every three years so that For Life auditors can confirm our continued compliance with the core aspects and requirements of the program.
-This means that every three years, not only are our operations evaluated, our employees get to speak their minds anonymously to an impartial auditor about what it’s like to work for Mountain Rose Herbs.
+Mountain Rose Herbs has been certified For Life (and Fair for Life) since 2010.
+To maintain our certification, we commit to annual onsite evaluations so that auditors can confirm our continued compliance with the core aspects and requirements of the program.
+This means that every year, not only are our operations evaluated, our employees get to speak their minds anonymously to impartial auditors about what it’s like to work for Mountain Rose Herbs.

 Interested in Reading More About what it's like to work at Mountain Rose Herbs?